Tr00d/Tr00d/README.md

 ### Who am I?
 Building software has always been a passion of mine.
 This is still true after almost 15 years of experience in various environments and business sectors.
 I've never really considered it work but "problems to solve".
 Yes, I love puzzles or anything that requires you to turn your head around.
 Passion also means curiosity and hunger for knowledge.
 I regularly read blogs, articles, and books and practice katas by myself.
-Some of my favourite authors are Robert C. Martin (aka Uncle Bob) and Mark Seemann.
 Continuous improvement is a mindset I consider essential.

 If I had to pick one priority when building a product, I would choose quality.
 This has always been what I put first.
 I'm not satisfied when "It Works", it must also be done well.
 I always tried to improve the team I joined wherever I've been.
 Whether by providing experience, a fresh eye, ideas, or mentoring younger peers.